akashpatel98/A03/README.md

  What is Github?
   Github is a cloud based hosting service that lets you manage GIT repositories.
 It helps when multiple people are working on a project.
 It lets you contribute to the project from anywhere.
 It also, lets you create branches in the project while working.
 Branches act like a draft before making a commit to the main brach.
 Main branch is a default branch of the repository.
 Those changes appear in the project directory when someone from a group has made a change in the main file or even on the draft.

-# GitHub Tutorial: How to setup guide to GitHub
+# GitHub Tutorial: Guide to GitHub

 # Step 1.
 Create an account.
  Create an account with GitHub.